naia-lib/naia/README.md

 # naia
 a *n*etworking *a*rchitecture for *i*nteractive *a*pplications

-Naia intends to make cross-platform (Wasm included!) multiplayer game development in Rust dead simple and lightning fast.
+A cross-platform (currently WebAssembly & Linux) networking engine that intends to make multiplayer game development in Rust dead simple and lightning fast.

 At the highest level, you register Event and Entity implementations in a module shared by Client & Server.
-Then, Naia will facilitate sending/receiving those Events between Client & Server, and also keep a pool of tracked Entities synced with each Client for whom they are "in-scope".
+Then, naia will facilitate sending/receiving those Events between Client & Server, and also keep a pool of tracked Entities synced with each Client for whom they are "in-scope".

-It is built on top of [Naia Sockets](https://github.com/naia-rs/naia-socket), which provides cross-platform unreliable & unordered messaging.
+It is built on top of [naia-socket](https://github.com/naia-rs/naia-socket), which provides cross-platform unreliable & unordered messaging.

 The API is heavily inspired by the [Nengi.js](https://github.com/timetocode/nengi) & [Colyseus](https://github.com/colyseus/colyseus) Javascript multiplayer networking libraries.
 The internals follow the [Tribes 2 Networking model](https://www.gamedevs.org/uploads/tribes-networking-model.pdf) fairly closely.